DeiC-HPC/BitBulldozersLab/Cotainr container in LUMI Jupyter web app/README.md

 cotainr build my_container.sif --system=lumi-c --conda-env=BitBulldozersLab/conda_env.yml
 ```

 Note, This can take a few minutes to finish.
 In the beginning you will be prompted to accept the Miniconda license, answer `yes` and hit ENTER to proceed.
-Finally, you can see (and remember) the location the `my_container.sif` by running:
+Finally, you can see (and remember) the location to `my_container.sif` by running:

 ```bash
 pwd